pglira/simpleICP/README.md

 This repo contains implementations of a rather simple version of the [Iterative Closest Point (ICP) algorithm](https://en.wikipedia.org/wiki/Iterative_closest_point) in various languages.

-Currently, an implementation is available in:
+Currently, an implementation is available for:

 | Language | Code | Main dependencies |
 | --- | --- | --- |